Updated December 2021

 However, if you work for a large company, you may know and appreciate the value of B2B content marketing, but struggle to communicate and showcase its effectiveness to departments and individuals across the organization that may be less aware.

 The truth is, content marketing is an essential digital marketing tool that will only continue to become more critical as digital channels evolve and emerge.
-Content marketing can be effective for any industry, but the key to getting cross-organizational buy-in is to show its success and get others on board.
+The power of content marketing can be effective for any industry, but the key to getting cross-organizational buy-in is to show its success and get others on board.

 Below are some tips for educating your colleagues across departments on the power of B2B content marketing.

-Whether you’re looking to start a content strategy from the ground up or to expand it, you are likely going to have to make a valid case for budget.
-According to the B2B Content Marketing 2019: Benchmarks, Budgets, and Trends—North America report, about 50% of B2B organizations plan to increase their content budget in 2019.
-This means another 50% are planning to keep things steady or reduce it.
+Whether you’re looking to start a content strategy from the ground up or to expand it, you are likely going to have to make a valid case for a bigger budget to carry out your plans.
+According to the B2B Content Marketing 2022: Benchmarks, Budgets, and Trends—North America report, about 75% of B2B content marketers who have rated their strategy as “most successful” expect to increase their budget in 2022.
+For all respondents, the majority, 66%, were planning on increasing budget.

 Here are some points to consider as you educate the marketing department on the power of content and earn more budget: